Education

 Teacher Education

-Candidates interested in pursuing certification to teach Elementary Education (Grades 1-6), or Special Education (Grades Pre-K-12) can do so through the 5-year integrated Bachelor and Master of Arts Programs in Teacher Education.
-Candidates interested in secondary education certification (7-12) have two options: the four-year Education Studies Minor with Connecticut State Certification in Secondary Track or the Fifth-Year Integrated Bachelor and Master of Arts Programs in Secondary Teacher Education.
+Candidates interested in pursuing certification to teach Elementary Education (Grades Pre-K-6), or Special Education (Grades Pre-K-12) can do so through the major in Curriculum and Instruction or through one of the 5-year Bachelor and Master of Arts Programs in Teacher Education.

 Admission